Rogelio Frigerio

-Rogelio Frigerio (born January 7, 1970, Buenos Aires) is an Argentine economist and politician.
-He was Minister of Interior, Public Works and Housing during Mauricio Macri's administration.
-Since 2021 legislative election, Frigerio has been a National Deputy elected in the Juntos por el Cambio list in Entre Ríos.
+Rogelio Frigerio (born 7 January 1970) is an Argentine economist and politician.
+Since 2023, he has been Governor of Entre Ríos Province.

+He was Minister of Interior, Public Works and Housing during the presidency of Mauricio Macri, from 2015 to 2019.
+Later, from 2021 to 2023, he was a National Deputy elected in the Juntos por el Cambio list in Entre Ríos.

+Frigerio is the grandson of Rogelio Julio Frigerio, one of the main political figures of 20th century Argentina and founder of the Integration and Development Movement (MID), of which Rogelio forms part.

+Early life and education
-He is the son of Octavio Frigerio, an agricultural engineer and politician, and Sisi Adam, expert on psychophysical re-education and body language.
-In 2011 he was elected Legislator of the City of Buenos Aires for Republican Proposal.
-Between 2013 and 2015 he served as President of the Bank of the City of Buenos Aires.

-His grandfather was Rogelio Julio Frigerio, an important journalist and politician, who was a founding member of both Intransigent Radical Civic Union (Spanish: Unión Cívica Radical Intransigente, UCRI) and Integration and Development Movement (Spanish: Movimiento de Integración y Desarrollo, MID).
+Frigerio was born on 7 January 1970 in Buenos Aires, son of Octavio Frigerio, an agricultural engineer and politician, and Sisi Adam, expert on psychophysical re-education and body language.
+His grandfather was Rogelio Julio Frigerio, an important journalist and politician, who was a founding member of both Intransigent Radical Civic Union (UCRI) and later the Integration and Development Movement (MID).
 He was also the Secretary of Socio-economic Relations at Arturo Frondizi's administration (1958-1962).
-He is considered to be one of the most important people in the history of Argentina's political thought: he was the main driving force behind the theory of developmentalism in this country.
+He is considered to be one of the most important people in the history of Argentina's political thought, the main driving force behind the theory of developmentalism in this country.
 As his grandfather, Rogelio Frigerio supports developmentalism, and is one of the main figures of the Integration and Development Movement.

-Training and education

-Rogelio Frigerio received his secondary studies at Goethe Schule school and holds a degree in Business Administration from the University of Buenos Aires with a major in Planning and Economic Development (1994).
+He completed his secondary studies at Goethe Schule and holds a degree in Business Administration from the University of Buenos Aires with a major in Planning and Economic Development (1994).

-In 1985, when he was only 15 years old, Frigerio decided to take part in the Integration and Development Movement (MID) activities as a prelude to his future political career.
+In 1985, when he was only 15 years old, Frigerio decided to become active in the MID, as a prelude to his future political career.

-Throughout his life he had two great educational influences from his parents: a strong political tradition, and a commitment to dialogue and to consider all the issues as a whole (holistic vision).